Palomino (Trampled by Turtles album)

 Palomino is the fifth album by the Duluth, Minnesota-based band Trampled by Turtles.
 It was released on April 13, 2010, through their record label, Banjodad Records.
 The album reached number one on the US Billboard bluegrass chart, and maintained a top ten position on the chart for 52 consecutive weeks.
+Music videos were produced for the songs "Wait So Long" and "Victory".